osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 Individuals who attend the OSG User School in at UWMadison do not need an onboarding meeting and their account creation process can be streamlined.

-### Reply to Account Request to Schedule Engagement Meeting
+### 2. Reply to Account Request to Schedule Engagement Meeting

 **Ticket changes**

-Copy and paste the user's "Member Info" into a note in the account application ticket:

-* Go to https://www.osgconnect.net and sign in.
-* Go to Connect > My Projects and click on the osg group.
-* On the "About" tab, select the name of the applicant and then click on "Member Info"
-* Copy and paste the fields (Username, Full Name, E-mail Address, etc...) into the ticket as a note
+- Copy and paste the user's information from the ["Pending Members" page](https://www.osgconnect.net/groups/root.osg/members-requests) into the ticket as a note.

+- The default ticket has the primary requester as the website API address.
+Go to the button with three dots at the end of the list of ticket actions, click on it and choose "Edit Ticket Details"

+Search for the person's email address.
+If it doesn't show up, you'll have to create a new contact.
+Fill in the information, and click save.
+Strangely, if you create a new contact, it doesn't set that person as the new contact on the first try - if you create a new contact, you have to click on "Edit Ticket Details" **again**, then search for the email (which now exists as a contact), select it, and then click Save.

 **Initial Response**

-* Do they have a Globus ID and a US institutional email?
+* Do they have US institutional email?
-* Standard response
+* Standard response (also in the User Support's Canned Responses "New Account Request - schedule initial meeting")
 	* Thank you for your application for an OSG Connect account.
 In order to understand your computational research goals and ensure that you get the most out of the Open Science Grid, we schedule a brief meeting as part of the account approval process.

 		See my calendar for my availability (XXXXXXXX - note my XX time zone), and let me know what time would work well for you to meet.
 Our discussion should take between 30 - 45 minutes, and I can provide a teleconference link, unless you have a more preferable option.